 Welcome back to our series on Colonizing the Solar System!
 Today, we take a look at that cold and dry world known as “Earth’s Twin”.
 I’m talking about Mars.
 Enjoy!

 Well, there are a number of reasons, which include the similarities between our two planets, the availability of water, the prospects for generating food, oxygen, and building materials on-site.
-And there’s even the long-term benefits of using Mars as a source of raw materials and terraforming it into a liveable environment.
+And there are even long-term benefits to using Mars as a source of raw materials and terraforming it into a liveable environment.
 Let’s go over them one by one…

 Examples in Fiction:

 The idea of exploring and settling Mars has been explored in fiction for over a century.
 Most of the earliest depiction of Mars in fiction involved a planet with canals, vegetation, and indigenous life – owing to the observations of the astronomers like Giovanni Schiaparelli and Percival Lowell.